zhaaaa7/javascript/project/budget/README.md

 })(budgetController,UIController);
 ```
+**controller** now knows the API of budgetController and UIController and can use them

 ## notes
 1. detect when user press the "Enter" key
 ```javascript
 document.addEventListener('keypress',function(event){

     // keycode property of KeyboardEvent, for "Enter" is 13
     // for old browsers, the property is which if(event.keycode === 13 || event.which===13) {